warped-pinball/origin/docs/SDKS.md

 packages:

 - The TypeScript package is published to npm as `origin-api-client`.
-- The Python package is published to PyPI as `origin-sdk`.

 Authentication tokens for both registries are provided through repository secrets.